 The project was such a great success that American Models released a matching cafe car for each of the body colors shortly after these were released.
 After the initial commission sold out, American Models offered these cars as part of their regular product line, and they are still available today.

 In conjunction with Showcase Miniatures, the NASG presented the "Sunkist Packing Shed" kit.
 It was a shallow-relief kit.
 The company had produced this kit in HO-scale.
-The NASG co-sponsored 50 units of the kit in S-scale so that the company's minimum order could be met.
-By the August 2006 issue of the Dispatch, the kits were sold out.
+NASG member John Gibson wanted to see this kit be produced in S-scale, as it is very useful to US west-coast modelers.
+John did the leg-work in getting the necessary minimum commitments arranged, as well as the initial funding, for the company to consider producing the kit.
+With this done, Gerry Evans (Western VP of the NASG at the time), on behalf of the NASG, approached John about taking over the completion of the project, thereby getting the manufacturer to fully commit the resources necessary to produce this kit in S-scale.
+In the August 2006 issue of the Dispatch it was reported that the kits were sold out.
 However, the company continued to carry the kit in S-scale for a number of years.
-Later, the company stopped producing S-scale kits, and subsequently changed ownership in 2015.
+Later, the company stopped producing S-scale kits altogether, and subsequently changed ownership in 2015.

-Also released in 2006 was a special run of the Palace Car Co.'s passenger sleeper car seats (far right, center of photo) for the American Models passenger cars released in 2004.
-However, they were sold out within a matter of days after their announcement, so the company started re-stocking them and making them available directly, and they are still available today.
+Also released in 2006, a project headed up by Dick Karnes on behalf of the NASG, was a special run of the Palace Car Co.'s passenger sleeper car seats for the American Models passenger cars released in 2004.
+The seats are visible in the photo on the right, grouped together on the right-hand side of the photo, in vertical center of the photo.
+These were sold out within a matter of days after their announcement, so the company started re-stocking them and making them available directly, and they are still available today (see below for more...).

 The passenger car seats manufactured by Palace Car Co. were such a success that the NASG teamed up with them again to produce a set for a full interior.
 Two versions of these beautiful kits include all seats, seat arm rests, partitions, floor material, and instructions for 12-1 and 10-1-2 heavyweight Pullman cars (for the ones produced by American Models in 2004).
 The full set can be seen in the photo above for the 2006 entry, and these are still available today.
 Dick Karnes wrote a more detailed article about this project in the December 2007 issue of the Dispatch.

 Kermit's Kleaning Kemicals was a modular brick building kit.
 The plan was to develop a system of brick building wall components, similar to what the company Design Preservation Models offers in N-, HO-, and O-scale.
-The building, when built as intended, has a footprint of 8"x12", and stands 8" tall.
-It sold for $99.
+The building, when built as suggested, has a footprint of 8"x12", and stands 8" tall.
+It sold for $99.95.

-The project was started in 2004 by Jerry Porter's Innovative Model Works and the NASG.
-In late 2006, banta modelworks was assigned the project.
-The kit was finally released at the 2009 NASG Convention.
-In 2010 banta modelworks announced that it was leaving S-scale, so that eliminated the continuation of these components.
+This project's history is a bit messy.
+Jerry Porter approached the NASG BOT in 2001 to do this project.
+The NASG BOT approved the project and drafted a contract.
+Jerry never actually signed the contract.
+Dick Karnes, as newly-elected Executive Vice-President of the NASG in 2003, took over the project from the NASG's perspective.
+He created another contract that was also not signed by Jerry.
+This is when Bill Banta of banta modelworks was assigned the project.
+He signed the contract and production was begun in late-2006.
+The kit was finally released at the 2009 NASG Convention after much behind-the-scenes work by Gerry Evans (Dick's successor, at the time).
+In 2010 banta modelworks announced that they were leaving S-scale, so that eliminated the continuation of these components.
 The project had a good premise, but it was beset with behind-the-scenes issues and set-backs.
 Rusty Westermeier wrote a less-than-favorable article about his constructing one of these kits in the October 2010 issue of the S Gaugian magazine.